caseycs/nda-project/readme.md

 * There are sometimes unknown (probably legacy) percentages in csv, I made extra map to convert them to steps
-* Sometimes percentage is missing, I log such a cases and ignore them
+* Sometimes percentage is missing in csv file, I log such a cases and ignore them
 * Maybe getters per each step in `StepPercentagesPerWeek` are too much, but I always prefer explicit methods&variables over magic arrays
-* There are some performance considerations in `aggregatePercentages` method
+* There are some performance considerations describen in comment of `aggregatePercentages` method
 * npm&vue setup turned out to be too much for me to fit in 4 hours